Jeremy Cordeaux: Personal life

-Drink driving
+Drunk driving

 In May 2017, Cordeaux was convicted after pleading guilty to one count of driving with excess blood alcohol.
 He had recorded a reading of 0.102 during a breath test on 15 December 2016, while returning from a Christmas party.
 Cordeaux was issued with an immediate loss of licence for a period of six months.
-The magistrate recorded a conviction, fined Cordeaux $950 and was ordered to pay $520 in court costs.
+The magistrate recorded a conviction and fined Cordeaux $950.
+Cordeaux was ordered to pay $520 in court costs.

 The conviction and punishment were handed down in Cordeaux's absence, as he had failed to attend the court appearance at Adelaide Magistrates Court.
 He later complained about not knowing about the scheduling of the court proceedings, and said he had expected someone from South Australia Police to inform him when he was due to appear.

 Cordeaux faced a similar drink driving charge in 2005, after he allegedly recorded a blood alcohol reading of 0.085 during a random breath test in late 2004.